romanjoffee/java-mnist-tutorial/README.md

 Main model logic (i.e. back-propagation) is in `Processor.java`

-Training can be executed in 2 modes - `general` and `concurrent` To change between modes edit `application.yml` entry:
+Training can be executed in 2 modes - `general` and `concurrent`.
+To change between modes edit `application.yml` entry:
 ```
 spring:
   profiles: